Make A Wrist Corsage Like A Pro With The Help Of These Tips

-Most of them focus on making wedding bouquets and centerpieces, but very few on flowers to wear.
+Most of them focus on making wedding bouquets and centerpieces, but very few on flowers to wear, like corsages and boutonnieres.

 Every now and then, I run across a video that covers an “old school” technique that in my opinion, is really worth sharing with aspiring DIYers, as well as seasoned floral designers.

-Pretty nice tutorial, don’t you think?
-Well, I thought so, anyway.
+A pretty helpful tutorial, don’t you think?
+I certainly thought so.
 But the reason I like it may surprise you.

 As I mentioned, I happen to think that corsage design is the most under-appreciated area of floral design.

 Corsage Design – An Under-Appreciated Facet of Floral Design.

 The average person simply isn’t aware of what goes into creating custom floral design work like corsages.

 Floral designs, including corsages, are all about perceived value.